TYPO3-Documentation/render-guides/Documentation/Developer/Building.rst

 Using PHP
 ---------

-We do ship a phar_ binary with this repository.
+A phar_ binary is shipped with this repository.
 In short, a phar file is an executable PHP file.
 You can run it like any other executable.

 To build the phar file we use box_, with some wrapper script.
 To build the phar